agileactors/academy-node-workshop/README.md

 Use the fs apis (synchronous or asynchronous) to create a `.env` file for our application.
 The .env holds the environmental variables that our app needs to run such as PORT, NODE_ENV etc.

+1. Provide the **checkEnv** implementation which checks if the .env file exists and if a directory with name `logs` exists at the root directory of the app.
+2. Provide the **readEnv** implementation which reads the contents of .env if exists.
+3. Provide the **createEnv** implementation which creates the .env file.
 4. Use the **os** module to print operating system information the console.
-2. Provide the **checkEnv** implementation which checks if the .env file exists in the root folder.
-3. Provide the **readEnv** implementation which reads the contents of .env if exists.
-4. Provide the **createEnv** implementation which creates the .env file.
-5. Check if a directory with name `logs` exists at the root directory of the app.

 Open the **init.js** file placed in the root directory of the app to start writing your code.